NutcoinOrg/about/README.md

 **Short description**: WEN is the native [cryptocurrency](https://coinmarketcap.com/academy/glossary/cryptocurrency) of Wencash blockchain and it was initially deployed as a [token](https://coinmarketcap.com/academy/glossary/token) on [Ethereum](https://coinmarketcap.com/currencies/ethereum/) blockchain.
 Wencash is an experimental [Layer-1 blockchain](https://coinmarketcap.com/alexandria/glossary/layer-1-blockchain) based on the open source code of Ethereum.
 Main architectural difference with Ethereum is its native [Layer 2](https://coinmarketcap.com/academy/glossary/layer-2) called [Nutchain](https://www.nutchain.org/) and powered by [ZK miners](https://www.paradigm.xyz/2022/04/zk-hardware).

-As long as the Wencash blockchain and its bridge from/to Ethereum are not released, WEN token may be seen as a [memecoin](https://coinmarketcap.com/academy/glossary/memecoin) rather than an experimental coin.
+As long as the Wencash blockchain and its bridge from/to Ethereum are not released, WEN token may be seen as a [memecoin](https://coinmarketcap.com/academy/glossary/memecoin) (relying on "WEN" memes) rather than an experimental coin.

 **Token Contract (per blockchain)**: